-CTION I: BACKGROUND INFORMATION REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): July 28, 2022 B. DISTRICT OFFICE, FILE NAME, AND NUMBER: Fort Worth District, SWF-2022-00320 C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: Texas County: Wilson City: Floresville Center coordinates of site (lat/long in degree decimal format): Lat.
-29.126736 N, Long.
-98.105733 W. Universal Transverse Mercator: Name of nearest waterbody: Pajarito Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: San Antonio River Name of watershed or Hydrologic Unit Code (HUC): 121003030105 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+CTION I: BACKGROUND INFORMATION REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): March 13, 20 2 DISTRICT OFFICE, FILE NAME, AND NUMBER: Fort Worth District, SWF-2022-00530 C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: Texas County: Bexar City: San Antonio Center coordinates of site (lat/long in degree decimal format): Lat.
+29.3883, Long98.57.
+Name of nearest waterbody: Leon Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: N/A Name of watershed or Hydrologic Unit Code (HUC): 121003020406 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
 Check if other sites (e.g., offsite mitigation sites, disposal sites, etc.) are associated with this action and are recorded on a different JD form.
 D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
-Date: 2022-07-25 Field Determination.
-Date(s): A. The CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. ere are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part of the review area.
+Date: February 27, 2023 Field Determination.
+Date(s): February 27, 2023 CTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.
+The re Are No "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329 ) in the review area.
 [Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: CWA SECTION 404 DETERMINATION OF JURISDICTION. ere are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
-1. Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
-Wetlands: acres.
+Explain: .
+CWA SECTION 404 DETERMINATION OF JURISDICTION.
+The ere Are No "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+4 777 - 0.0 77.0 1.
+Waters of the U.S. a.
+Indicate presence of waters of U.S. in review area (check all that apply): 1 TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters ☐ Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area (See attached tables): Non-wetland waters: linear feet and acres total for open water ponds Wetlands: acres. c.
+Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual and OHWM indicators.
 Elevation of established OHWM (if known): Unknown.
+Elevation of established OHWM (if known): Unknown.
+Elevation of established OHWM (if known): Unknown.
+2. Non-regulated waters/wetlands (check if applicable): Elevation of established OHWM (if known): Unknown.